Category Archives: Personal

 As an adult, I often thought about the word metamorphose.
 It means to change completely in nature or form.

-I think back about how alcohol deceived my loved ones, giving them a false sense of power.
-After drinking, like the caterpillar many years ago in my book report, they metamorphosed into social butterflies fresh out of its cocoon.
-They felt invincible, glamorous or intelligent.
+I think back to how alcohol deceived my loved ones, giving them a false sense of power.
+After drinking, like the caterpillar many years ago in my book report, they metamorphosed into social butterflies fresh out of their cocoon.
+They felt invincible, glamorous, or intelligent.
 Gone were the restraints that crippled them emotionally.
 They carried a false sense of bravado.
 It was then that they laughed wildly, conversed freely, and flirted openly.

 The more attention and compliments they received from others, the less they knew the difference between genuine praise and mere flattery.